How To Create An All Purpose Craft Room

 How do you set up a craft room?

 Setting up your own craft room is so pleasurable.
 Whether you have a big or small room or maybe even a tucked away closet I have some great ideas for you.
 Most are craft room on a budget idea.
 Let’s start with the corner I am writing this blog post form.
 This little corner is where I enjoy sitting with my computer, quietly working on a blog post or browsing through Pinterest getting ideas to do in my studio

-I have made the bulletin board for this area to pin all my I want to do some day pictures.
-If you would like to see how you can make your own bulletin board be sure and check out my page DYI Bulletin Boards Made From Old Picture Frames.
+I have made the bulletin board for this area to pin all my I want to do someday pictures.
+I just took some old picture frames, removed the glass, painted them, and then added a fabric-covered foam core board.
 I also have my music station area here.
-The small white cabinet stores all my music cds.
+The small white cabinet stores all my music CDs

 My drafting table is where I mostly enjoy drawing, colored pencils or watercolors.
 Below the table are large boxes I got from Ikea that hold all kinds of craft supplies.

 I created this colored pencil holder for the majority of my Prisma pencils.
 I used large straws hot-glued between two boards to create a stand so I could easily see all my colors and the names of each

 I placed it on a base so it is easy to move closer to me while I am working

 This light is one of my favorite items in my studio.
 I grew up on a family farm and I have fond memories of my grandpa carry this basket full of eggs back to the house each day.

 The next area is our sewing and multi-purpose table.
 It pulls out from the wall if 4 people need to sit around for a ladies’ craft night.